edkrueger/eco395m-2022-fall/homeworks/1-homework.md

 We'll grade this problem by checking for the existence of the Pull Request.

+_*YOU SHOULD LEAVE THIS PULL REQUEST OPEN FOR THE ENTIRE COURSE!
+WE NEED IT TO GRADE THIS AND FUTURE HOMEWORKS.*_

 a) Navigate to the class repository and make a fork.
 b) Clone your fork locally.
 c) Make a folder called `introductions`.